microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/securitydb.png)

-This dashboard gives more auditing information to help you understand database activity,and gain insight into anomalies.
+This dashboard gives more auditing information to help you understand database activity, and gain insight into anomalies.
 Spend a few minutes reviewing the options here.

 **Summary**